Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Experiment

+Let us turn our attention to the case where $k_p\ne k_0$, shown in Fig.~\ref{fig:fig7}~(b).
+We see that the $\Omega_B = \Omega_x$ peak (dip) in Fig.~\ref{fig:fig7}~(a) splits into a central peak (dip) still located at $\Omega_x$, flanked by two side peaks (dips) at $\Omega_{B+}$ and $\Omega_{B-}$.
+We have carried out several measurements with varying values of the probe angle $\theta_p$.
+The data, shown in Fig.~\ref{fig:fig3}(a) \textcolor{black}{(only half the scan range depicted in Fig.~\ref{fig:fig7} is necessary)}, are the first time pump-probe spectra have been systematically measured in the probe-lattice geometry of Fig.~\ref{fig:samir1}(c), for several different off-axis probe angles $\theta_p$.

+In Ref.~\cite{gryn96}, for example, data is presented for just one off-axis angle.
+In Ref.~\cite{renzoni03} an auxiliary pump-probe beam pair was introduced, completely separate from the lattice beams, which allowed for separation of purely lattice characteristic frequencies such as $\Omega_z$ and $\Omega_x$ from pump-probe induced effects such as $\Omega_B$ and $\Omega_{B\pm}$, however the signal-to-noise of the Brillouin spectral features is significantly reduced.

+To extract the resonant frequencies $\Omega_{x,z}$ and $\Omega_{B\pm}$ from the spectra in Fig.~\ref{fig:fig3}(a) we initially used a fitting function:

+This function consists of a constant term, a linear term, and four Gaussian functions, one for each resonant peak in Fig.~\ref{fig:fig3}(a).
+When analyzing on-axis spectra ($\theta_p = 0$), the Gaussian functions corresponding to $\Omega_{B\pm}$ were removed.
+The above analysis works well for the on-axis spectra where the features are well-defined, but becomes less reliable when the features are less well-resolved, such as $\Omega_{B-}$ for example in the off-axis spectra (where $\theta_p \neq 0$).
+Therefore, we also employed a different analysis method for the off-axis spectra, which utilized the numerical first derivative of the spectra at each point.
+The absolute value of the derivative was taken, and the minimum value was found in the vicinity of each resonant feature.

+The $\Omega_{B+}$ resonances are stronger than $\Omega_{B-}$, so we consider those for convenience, without any loss of generality.
+For the $\Omega_{B+}$ resonance, $k_p = k_0+k_l\sin\theta_p$, yielding $k_p/k_{p0}$-values corresponding to the four angles from $12.5^0$ to $20^0$ as 3.4, 3.6, 3.8, and 4.1, respectively.
+Note that the first two values are close to the $k_p/k_{p0}$-value of 3.5 in Fig.~\ref{fig:sims5}, which predicts peaks in the directed propagation at $\omega_0$, $(\delta_p)_{vm}\approx1.5\omega_0$, and $2\omega_0$.
+The peak at $\omega_0 = \Omega_x \approx 2\pi\,(60 \mbox{kHz})$ is certainly observed in Fig.~\ref{fig:fig3} (a) and (b), as are single peaks at approximately 105 kHz and 110 kHz for $\theta_p = 12.5^0$ and $15^{0}$, respectively.
+The experiment does not further resolve each of these single peaks, but these observed values lie not too far from the predicted kHz-values of 60, 90, 120.
+Thus the experimental findings in Fig.~\ref{fig:fig3} (a-b) and the detailed, rigorous numerical simulations in Fig.~\ref{fig:sims5} are consistent with each other, suggesting that the frequency-matching and velocity-matching mechanisms are equally at play.

-Case (b) refers to the first two perturbations in (\ref{eq:Upm:3D:0}).
-Following the velocity matching argument discussed in Sec.~\ref{sec:num}, we expect a peak for the driving frequency values where the intrinsic velocity $\pm v_0$ (\ref{eq:v0}) matches the velocity of the propagating perturbation, thus leading to two possible values for the probe detuning $\delta_p$, located on either side of $\Omega_x$:
+On the other hand, if we ignore the frequency-matching mechanism, and only follow the velocity matching argument discussed in Sec.~\ref{sec:num} and in previous works~\cite{gryn96,proc95}, we expect a peak for the driving frequency values where the intrinsic velocity $\pm v_0$ (\ref{eq:v0}) matches the velocity of the propagating perturbation, thus leading to two possible values for the probe detuning $\delta_p$, located on either side of $\Omega_x$~\cite{gryn96,proc95}:

-where we have identified the vibrational frequency $\omega_0=\Omega_x$.
-The theoretical analysis of Sec.~\ref{sec:num} also predicts a peak at a multiple of the vibrational frequency, specially around the central value at $\Omega_x$, as seen in Fig.~\ref{fig:sims4}.